 7. Witch Finger Pretzels

-Ready to take your treats to the next level?
+Halloween finger foods, you say?
+This is literally what you are looking for!
 Leave behind the cutesy and elementary spooky treats and take a walk on the scary side with these creepy witch finger pretzels!
-Set out these shiver-inducing snacks and watch as your guests ‘eww’ and ‘ahhhh’ over them in true Halloween fashion!
-These will be a sure crowd-pleaser!
+Set out these shiver-inducing snacks and watch as your guests ‘eww' and ‘ahhhh' over them in true Halloween fashion.
+These will be a sure crowd-pleaser.

 8. Shredded Chicken & Rice Stuffed Peppers